Compiling on Windows

 $ msbuild /m -t:Clean -p:Configuration=Debug opencpn-cmd.vcxproj

-• Clean and build chart downloader plugin
+• Clean and build debug configuration of chart downloader plugin

 $ cd build